 Cream two sticks (or 1 cup) of softened unsalted butter until light and creamy.
 Abut 3 to 4 minutes or so.
 Then add in a cup of (packed) dark brown sugar and 1/2 cup of granulated sugar.
 Mix on low speed until combined.

-Then scrape down the sides and bottom of the bowl before cracking in one egg at a time, mixing well after each egg.
+Next add in one egg at a time, mixing well after each egg.

 Then add in 1 teaspoon of vanilla extract.

 Slowly add in a little of the flour mixture at a time.